akora/focusui/README.md

-# Focus UI
+# FocusUI

-Focus UI is a new type of web interface that allows users to focus on the important content and actions while minimizing distractions and clutter.
+FocusUI is a new type of web interface that allows users to focus on the important content and actions while minimizing distractions and clutter.
 It is designed to be simple, intuitive, and easy to use, with a focus on accessibility and inclusivity.
 It is built on top of the latest web technologies and is compatible with all modern browsers.

 ## Design Philosophy